GeorgeGkip/propability_calculator/README.md

 # propability_calculator
+FreeCodeCamp certification project arithmetic formatter.
 A program to determine the approximate probability of drawing certain balls randomly from a hat.